terra-money/classic-core/docs/specifications/market.md

 The market module adopts uni-swap modle to facilitate swaps between all terra currencies that have an active exchange rate with Luna registered with the Oracle module and Luna.

 * A user can swap SDT \(TerraSDR\) and UST \(TerraUSD\) at the exchange rate registered with the oracle.
-For example, if Luna&lt;&gt;SDT exchange rate returned by `GetLunaPrice` by the oracle is 10, and Luna&lt;&gt;KRT exchange rate is 10,000, a swapping 1 SDT will return 1000 KRT.
+For example, if Luna&lt;&gt;SDT exchange rate returned by `GetLunaExchangeRate` by the oracle is 10, and Luna&lt;&gt;KRT exchange rate is 10,000, a swapping 1 SDT will return 1000 KRT.
 * A user cap swap any of the Terra currencies for Luna at the oracle exchange rate.
 Using the same exchange rates in the above example, a user can swap 1 SDT for 0.1 Luna, or 0.1 Luna for 1 SDT.

 ## Safety mechanisms for Luna swaps